kenimo49/claude-code-tips/blog-drafts/how-i-got-a-job-with-claude-code.md

 After the initial few calls, they asked me to do a task that I wasn't that familiar with.
 It was basically a data engineering task, and I was never a data engineer.
 It was also supposed to be AI-heavy, and while I had worked with AI before, I hadn't worked with the specific model that would be the best for this task, specifically CLIP.
 I was kind of stumped, and I only had a few days to prepare.

 But I thought, okay, let's give Claude Code this task and see what I can do with it.
 I worked with it using a voice transcription system, going back and forth.
-I had a lot of bugs in my code, but eventually I was able to get through everything.
+I initially had a lot of bugs in my code, but eventually I was able to get through everything.
 At the end of the day, they were impressed with my project.
 I was kind of unsure if I could make it work in basically a day, but I was able to do that thanks to the power of Opus 4.1 at that time.

 Additionally, they asked me to present a blog post I read.
 So I figured, okay, why not write an entire blog post just for this?
 I did exactly that, and they were also impressed by that.